 MCP Tools

-Model Context Protocol (MCP) is an open standard for connecting AI agents with external systems, data sources, and services.
-ADK-TS provides seamless MCP integration, allowing you to consume MCP servers in your agents or expose your ADK-TS tools as MCP servers.
+The Model Context Protocol (MCP) is an open standard for connecting AI agents with external systems, data sources, and services.
+ADK-TS provides comprehensive MCP support, allowing you to:

 Quick Start

-Use wrapper functions to connect to MCP servers with minimal configuration:
+Use wrapper functions for IQ AI's pre-built servers with minimal configuration:

 import { McpAtp, LlmAgent } from "@iqai/adk";